TosbackCgusBridge-Bot/CGUs-versions/Forever21/Privacy Policy.md

 Our Websites may contain links to third party sites.
 Please be aware, however, that Forever 21 is not responsible for and cannot control the privacy policies of these other sites or their practices.
 We encourage you to read the privacy policies for these other sites, as they may differ from ours.
 This Privacy Policy applies solely to personal information collected by Forever 21.
 Contact Preferences and Accessing Your Personal Information

 You have choices when it comes to how Forever 21 uses your personal information.
-When you register online with our Websites or sign-up in our stores, you can choose not to receive information about merchandise, services and special promotional offers from us by direct mail and/or email.
+When you register online with our Websites or sign-up in our stores, you can choose not to receive information about merchandise, services and special promotional offers from us by direct mail, and/or email, and/or mobile text message (i.e., SMS and MMS).
 If you elect not to receive such product marketing information by direct mail or email, Forever 21 may continue to contact you as necessary to service your account and process your transactions.
 You can change your preferences by following the instructions for opting out at the end of the marketing email, or by following the instructions for Account Information on the Websites or by contacting Customer Service at www.forever21.com/customerservice, or calling in the U.S. or Canada 1-888-494-3837 (EVER) (-Toll Free).

 Keeping your account information accurate and up to date is very important so we can provide you with excellent service.
 If your account information is incomplete, inaccurate or not current, please follow the instructions for My Account on our Websites to correct or update your account information online, or you may contact Customer Service at www.forever21.com/customerservice or call in the U.S. or Canada 1-888-494-3837 (EVER) (-Toll Free).